frankhale/textworld/README.md

 # TextWorld

-A text based adventure game engine written in TypeScript on Deno.
+A text based role playing game engine written in TypeScript on Deno.
+This is still a work in progress but there is a lot here.
+There is a strong focus on test driven design to ensure the code works as expected.
+Eventually I will expose the engine through a web socket server and create a web front end for it.

 ## TODO

+- [x] Command line interface
 - [x] Parser
 - [x] Rooms/Zones
 - [x] Room/Zone movement